dajooo/gotils/README.md

 Simple Go utility functions for common operations.

 > [!NOTE]
 > This library is under active development.
-Many more utility functions will be added soon.
+More utility functions will be added in the future.

 ## Why
 I created this library because existing solutions didn't provide all the utilities I needed in my projects.
 While there are many great utility libraries out there, they either lack certain functions or include too many dependencies.
 This library aims to be a complete solution for my use cases, though it may be opinionated in its implementation choices.